 NEWS and UPDATES

-- IMPORTANT: abstract submission deadline for the 13th iCACGP / 13th IGAC Quadrennial Symposium/Conference and celebration of 25th Anniversary of GAW is 15 March 2014.
-Registration and hotel booking is open at http://igac-icacgp2014.org/.
+- IMPORTANT: registration for the 13th iCACGP / 13th IGAC Quadrennial Symposium/Conference and celebration of 25th Anniversary of GAW and hotel booking are open at http://igac-icacgp2014.org/.

 - 26 February: reports of station audits by World Calibration Centre for Aerosol Physics (WCCAP) are made available at WCCAP web page.